-The Philippines: ICC examination into drug killings a crucial moment for justice
+ICC examination into drug killings in the Philippines a crucial moment for justice

 Responding to today’s news that the prosecutor of the International Criminal Court (ICC) will open a preliminary examination into the “war on drugs” in the Philippines, James Gomez, Amnesty International’s Director of Southeast Asia and the Pacific said: